aksherap1/aksherap1/README.md

 ### OPEN TO OPPURTUNITIES IN

-I am seeking electrical engineering internships that emphasize in building autonomous sensing systems that combine robotics, embedded hardware, and software to collect reliable data in complex real-world environments.
+I am seeking aerospace-focused electrical engineering internships where I can contribute to autonomous sensing systems.
+My primary interest lies at the intersection of embedded hardware, robotics, and software, specifically designing robust instrumentation to capture reliable data in real-world environments.

 ---